henryso/henryso-tidbyt-apps/README.md

 [![bgg_hotness.star sample](img/bgg_hotness.gif)](bgg_hotness.star)

-Displays the top four items from BoardGameGeek's Hotness list.
-The sample above shows the data retrieved from BoardGameGeek on 21 January 2022.
+Displays the top five items from BoardGameGeek's Hotness list.
+The sample above shows the data retrieved from BoardGameGeek on 22 January 2022.

 ## date_and_time.star - Big-Number Clock With Date